Toon Tone

 Toon Tone Leaderboard And Shareable Challenges

-The Toon Tone leaderboard is intentionally simple: one paginated all-time board with rank, player name, average score, and date.
-Each Toon Tone share URL gives every run a repeatable challenge format for social platforms, group chats, and short-form posts.
+The Toon Tone leaderboard stays focused: a 24-hour board for fresh arcade runs plus a paginated all-time board with rank, player name, average score, and date.
+Each share URL gives every run a repeatable challenge format for social platforms, group chats, and short-form posts.

 FAQ